Novel topological classes in black hole thermodynamics

-The first is the four-dimensional static-charged AdS HS black hole when $q_1 \ge q_{1c} = 3/(8\pi Pq_2)$.
-Its topological number $W = 1$, and its thermodynamic behaviour is shown in Fig. \ref{fig3}.
-Similar thermodynamic behaviour can also be found in the four-dimensional static-charged AdS black hole in EMDA gauged supergravity for $q \ge \sqrt{6}/(4\sqrt{\pi P})$and the five-dimensional static-charged AdS black hole in K-K gauged supergravity for $q \ge 3/(4\pi P)$ \cite{JHEP0624213}.
-By comparing Fig. \ref{fig3} and Fig. \ref{W1+}, it is evident that their thermodynamic behaviours are significantly different.
-However, since both share the same topological number of one, this represents a new topological subclass.
-The asymptotic behaviour of the inverse temperature $\beta(r_h)$ for this new topological subclass is the same as in Eq. (\ref{nb}), but the value of the fixed temperature may be different.
+The first is the four-dimensional static two-charge AdS black hole when $q_1 \ge q_{1c} = 3/(8\pi Pq_2)$.
+Its topological number is $W = 1$, and its thermodynamic behavior is shown in Fig. \ref{fig3}.
+Similar thermodynamic behavior can also be found in the four-dimensional static charged AdS black hole in the EMDA gauged supergravity for $q \ge \sqrt{6}/(4\sqrt{\pi P})$ and the five-dimensional static charged AdS black hole in the K-K gauged supergravity for $q \ge 3/(4\pi P)$ \cite{JHEP0624213}.
+By comparing Fig. \ref{fig3} and Fig. \ref{W1+}, it is evident that their thermodynamic behaviors are significantly different.
+However, since both share the same topological number of one, this should represent a new topological subclass.
+The asymptotic behavior of the inverse temperature $\beta(r_h)$ for this new topological subclass is the same one as that shown in Eq. (\ref{nb}), but the value of the fixed temperature may be different.
 This novel topological subclass can be labeled as $[+, +]$ due to the signs of the innermost and outermost winding numbers.
-In the high-temperature limit, $\beta \to 0$, the system exhibits a stable large black hole state, which is consistent with the results of the $W^{1+}$ class.
+In the high-temperature limit, $\beta \to 0$, the system exhibits a stable large black hole state, which is consistent with that of the $W^{1+}$ class.
 However, in the low-temperature limit, $\beta \to \infty$, no black hole state exists, distinguishing it from the $W^{1+}$ class.
-We label this new topological subclass $\overline{W}^{1+}$.
+We thus label this new topological subclass as $\overline{W}^{1+}$.